gchanteloube/matter/README.md

 Matter use independent app.
 An app is like a module, autonomous.
 It may be your footer, payment gateway or welcome container.
 Each app is based on MVC pattern.

+&nbsp;

-For create an app, use matter.phar
+>For create an app (or other), use matter.phar
 ```shell
 $> php matter.phar build:app appName
 ```

-&nbsp;

-For create an other view in specific app
+An other view in specific app
 ```shell
 $> php matter.phar build:view appName viewName
 ```

-&nbsp;

-For create an other model in specific app
+An other model in specific app
 ```shell
 $> php matter.phar build:model appName viewName
 ```

-&nbsp;

-For create an other controller in specific app
+An other controller in specific app
 ```shell
 $> php matter.phar build:controller appName viewName
 ```

+&nbsp;

 When your app is created, with your own controllers / models / views, you have an app directory is created, with 4
 subdirectories: